google/dawn/docs/dawn/features/adapter_properties.md

 `wgpu::AdapterPropertiesVk` may be chained on `wgpu::AdapterProperties` in a call to `wgpu::Adapter::GetProperties` in order to query Vulkan information on that adapter.

-Adds `wgpu::AdapterPropertiesVk` which is a struct describing the D3D adapter.
+Adds `wgpu::AdapterPropertiesVk` which is a struct describing the Vulkan adapter.
 ```
 struct AdapterPropertiesVk {
     uint32_t driverVersion;  // The Vulkan driver version